MagnusThiemer/BirdWatchingWebsite/README.md

 * CSS to style your markup.
 * Images that are used on the page.

+**Hint and help:**
-**Hint:** The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.
+The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.
+Using HTML sections and outlines: https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines
 <br><br>
 Happy Hacking
 <br><br>